miguno/avro-hadoop-starter/README.md

 > [If the avro.schema.url points] to a location on HDFS [...], the AvroSerde will then read the file from HDFS, which
 > should provide resiliency against many reads at once [which can be a problem for HTTP locations].
 Note that the serde
-> will read this file from every mapper, so it's a good idea to turn the replication of the schema file to a high value
+> will read this file from every mapper, so it is a good idea to turn the replication of the schema file to a high value
 > to provide good locality for the readers.
 The schema file itself should be relatively small, so this does not add a
 > significant amount of overhead to the process.